matfra/isitfoggy.today/README.md

 - Package everything into a .deb
 - Allow people to write their own camera wrapper
 - Implement zone defined whitebalance
+### Installation
+- Remove/template all the things to prevent any hardocded values specific to my setup
+- Add steps to compile the mozjpeg libraries